Request for Comments: Status

-Each RFC is static; if the document is changed, it is submitted again and assigned a new RFC number.
+Once submitted, accepted, and published, an RFC cannot be changed.
+Errata may be submitted, which are published separately.
+More significant changes require a new submission which will receive a new serial number.

 Standards Track

-Standards-track documents are further divided into Proposed Standard and Internet Standard documents.
+Standards track documents are further divided into Proposed Standard and Internet Standard documents.

 Only the IETF, represented by the Internet Engineering Steering Group (IESG), can approve standards-track RFCs.

 If an RFC becomes an Internet Standard (STD), it is assigned an STD number but retains its RFC number.
 The definitive list of Internet Standards is the Official Internet Protocol Standards.
 Previously STD 1 used to maintain a snapshot of the list.